 WordPress is a popular free content management system platform used by millions of people around the world for building websites, but unfortunately, it is also a popular target for hackers.
 If your WordPress website has been hacked, it is important to act quickly to fix the problem and secure your site.
-The following steps will help you to repair a hacked WordPress website
+The following steps will help you fix a hacked WordPress site

 How Do I Know If My WordPress Website Has Been Hacked

 - Changes to Your Website: If you notice any changes to your website that you didn’t make, such as new pages, posts, or images, it’s possible that your site has been hacked.

 - Slow Website Speed: A sudden decrease in website speed can be a sign that your website has been compromised.
 Malicious code or files can slow down your website’s performance.

 - Unauthorized User Accounts: If you notice new user accounts on your website that you didn’t create, it’s possible that someone has gained unauthorized access to your website.

 - Google Warning: If you receive a warning from Google that your website may have been hacked, it’s important to take immediate action to investigate and resolve the issue.

 - Strange Pop-ups or Ads: If you notice pop-ups or ads on your website that you didn’t place there, it’s possible that your website has been hacked.

 - Unusual Traffic: If you notice a sudden increase in traffic to your website or unusual traffic patterns, it could be a sign that your website has been hacked and is being used to generate spam or malicious traffic.